microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Heroism

 **Heroism** is intended to relieve some of the power incompatibilities with some d20 adventure types.
-If you find that the party is consistently too weak, try adding Heroism. **Heroism** is a bonus equal to 1 times the characters level (1 at 1st, 2 at 2nd, etc) and may be applied to up to three of the following once per day: Attack Bonus, Damage, Saving Throw, Skill Check, Spell DC
+If you find that the party is consistently too weak, try adding Heroism. **Heroism** is a bonus equal to the character's level that may be applied to one of the following actions three times per day: Attack Bonus, Damage, Saving Throw, Skill Check, or Spell DC.

 # Equipment